Away colours: White at home, colour away

 The Cleveland Browns wore white for every home game of the 1955 season.
-The only times they wore brown was for games at Philadelphia and New York, when the Eagles and Giants chose to wear white.
+The only times they wore brown were for games at Philadelphia and New York, when the Eagles and Giants chose to wear white.

-In 1964 the Baltimore Colts, Cleveland Browns, Minnesota Vikings and Los Angeles Rams wore white regularly for their home games.
-The St. Louis Cardinals wore white for several of their home games, as well as the Dallas Cowboys; while most teams switched back to colours the next year, the Rams and Browns still regularly wore white until the 1970s.
+In 1964, the Baltimore Colts, Cleveland Browns, Minnesota Vikings and Los Angeles Rams wore white regularly for their home games.
+The St. Louis Cardinals also wore white for several of their home games.
+While most teams switched back to their coloured uniforms the next year, the Rams and Browns still regularly wore white until the 1970s, with the Browns even continung it until their temporary deactivation in 1996.
+Since returning in 1999, the Browns have on occasion worn white at home during the regular season, but for the most part have relegated it to the preseason while wearing brown jerseys for the regular season.

-Until 1964, Dallas had worn blue at home, but it was not an official rule that teams should wear their official colours at home.
-The use of white jerseys was introduced by general manager (GM) Tex Schramm, who wanted fans to see a variety of opponents' jersey colours at home games.
-The Cowboys still wear white at home today.
+Until 1964, the Dallas Cowboys had worn blue at home, but it was not an official rule that teams should wear their official colours at home.
+The use of white jerseys was introduced by general manager (GM) Tex Schramm, who wanted fans to see a variety of opponents' jersey colours at home games and continues to do so today.

-White has also been worn regularly at home by the Miami Dolphins, Washington Redskins, Philadelphia Eagles, and several other NFL teams.
+White has also been worn regularly at home by the Miami Dolphins, Washington Commanders, and several other NFL teams.
 Teams in cities with hot climates often choose white jerseys at home during the first half of the season, because light colours absorb and retain less heat in sunlight – as such, the Dolphins, who stay white year-round, will typically use their coloured jerseys for home night games.
-Every current NFL team except the Seattle Seahawks has worn white at home at some time in its history.
+Furthermore, several Southern teams such as the Carolina Panthers, Jacksonville Jaguars, Houston Texans, New Orleans Saints, and Tampa Bay Buccaneers have used white jerseys at home.
+Every current NFL team has worn white at home at some time in its history, though the Pittsburgh Steelers, having last worn white for a home game in Pittsburgh in 1969 just before the 1970 merger, are the only team not to wear white in a non-neutral site home game since the start of the 21st century.
+The Seattle Seahawks had never worn white at home until their home opener against the Carolina Panthers in 2023.

 During the successful Joe Gibbs era, Washington chose to wear white exclusively at home in the 1980s and 1990s, including the 1982 NFC Championship Game against Dallas.
 Since 2001, they have chosen to wear white jerseys and burgundy jerseys roughly equally in their home games, but they still wear white against the Cowboys.
 When Gibbs returned from 2004 to 2007, they wore white at home exclusively.
 In 2007, they wore a white throwback jersey.